 In our final episode, we will visit the Asia Pacific region.
 Because it is such a rich and diverse location, we are sure to meet some interesting characters.
 If you only joined us now in our travels, you can catch up using the links at the bottom of the article .

 Julia Strachey (1901 – 1979) was an English writer, born in Allahabad, India.
 For most of Julia’s life, she lived in England, where she worked as a model at Poiret, as a photographer, and as a publisher’s reader, before she embarked upon a career in novel-writing.
 With that, in 1932 she published the eccentric and witty Cheerful Weather for the Wedding.
 Virginia Woolf wrote about it: ‘I think it astonishingly good – complete and sharp and individual.’.
 Strachey soon became integrated into the Bloomsbury Group, frequenting many of its social events.

-This cute photo was taken during Julia’s childhood in Murree, now in Pakistan.
+This cute photo was taken during Julia’s childhood in Murree,

 While this picture was being taken, Joseph Conrad published his short story The Heart of Darkness, a powerful critique of European imperialism.
 At the same time in New York, Alfred Stieglitz founded the Photo-Secession movement which was a group of US photographers influenced by the Pictorialist movement.
 They strived to seek recognition of photography as an art in its own right.